rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

 - To validate that the rate-limit resets, wait a minute, try again and confirm that you receive a valid response.

-## Congratulations!
+## Conclusion

+Congratulations!
 You have successfully created a rate-limiting plan, associated it with your secure APIs, and verified that your API only responds to requests within the parameters you specified.